-Smart, gregarious and handsome, the black and blue Steller’s jay is named after German naturalist Georg Steller.
+Smart, gregarious and handsome, the black and blue Steller’s jay is named after German naturalist Georg Steller—not for their stellar looks.
 He first classified them on an expedition to an Alaskan island in 1741.
 From a distance, the Steller’s, which is related to the blue jay, may look like just a dark crested bird.
 A closer view reveals its striking dark head and shoulders contrasted with its deep blue body and tail.

 Steller’s jays are found year-round in a variety of environments in western North and Central America, from Alaska to Nicaragua.
 They frequent campgrounds, picnic grounds and yards.
-There are many subspecies in the different environments.
-The subspecies mainly differ in the pattern of white or blue markings on the head.
+There are multiple subspecies in different environments.
+As Kenn and Kimberly noted, the subspecies mainly differ in the pattern of white or blue markings on the head.

 To attract Steller’s jays to your own feeder, offer peanuts, black oil sunflower seeds, suet or fruit.
 Pine and oak trees are alluring cover and provide additional food and nesting sites.

 Steller’s are opportunistic birds, eating any leftovers people may leave behind, insects, berries, nuts, bird eggs and even small animals such as lizards.
 They hide food for later retrieval as winter approaches, gathering nuts and seeds in their throats and stuffing the nourishment into nooks and other hiding spots for later in the year.

 Steller’s Jay Intelligence